sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-final-case.md

 1. List of the predefined and custom skills
 1. The skills sequence and how they are integrated
 1. The necessary Azure Search tier for this solution
+1. List of other Data & AI Azure services that could improve the search experience

 ## Cleaning your environment - Again